Shitposting: In modern politics

 The political uses of shitposting came to prominence during the 2016 United States presidential election.
 In May of that year, The Daily Dot wrote that a shitpost is "a deliberate provocation designed for maximum impact with minimum effort".

 In September 2016 the pro-Trump group Nimble America received widespread media attention.
 The Daily Beast described the group as "dedicated to 'shitposting' and circulating internet memes maligning Hillary Clinton".

 In September 2016, The Independent wrote that shitposting is an apolitical "tool that can be put to a variety of effects".
 But posts such as these appeared long before the 2016 US presidential election.
 Engineering & Technology magazine wrote that "shitposting, whether from the left or right, is perilously close to delivering an online metastasis of Orwell's Two-minute Hate[sic]".

 In November 2016, Esquire magazine wrote, "internet mockery is emerging as a legitimate political technique: shitposting.
 Maybe the 2020 election will be all shitposting."

 In March 2018, talking about Facebook group New Urbanist Shitposting or New Urbanist Memes for Transit-Oriented Teens, Chicago magazine defined it as "posts that are meant to be awkward and irrelevant, aggravating and distracting social media communities from discussing their topic at hand".

 The Financial Times defined shitposting as "posting ostentatiously inane and contextless content to an online forum or social network with the effect of derailing discussion".
-It gave the example of Liberal Democrat leader Jo Swinson's being forced to deny she had killed squirrels for fun after online trolls made up a story about her having done so.
+It gave the example of the British former Liberal Democrat leader Jo Swinson being forced to deny she had killed squirrels for fun after online trolls made up a story about her having done so.

+In film

+The 2024 film www.RachelOrmont.com is being partially promoted through shitposting on Instagram by various meme pages.
+The film itself contains green-screened sequences that use shitpost memes as a background, and various editing choices reminiscent of shitposting.